syedaidid/PROJECT-SWC3344-0423/README.md

 ![alt text](image/ss1.png "Title")

 ## Functionality
-Next:

-    * Add Customer to Queue

-Pay:

-    Remove customer from the queue

-Display:

-    Display all customers that have already paid, from newest to last

-Here's the formatted output:

-Next:

-    Add Customer to Queue

-Pay:
+Add Customer: Clicking this button adds a new customer to the queue.

-    Remove customer from the queue
+Remove Customer: Clicking this button removes the selected customer from the queue.

-Display:

-    Display all customers that have already paid, from newest to last
+Display Customers: Clicking this button displays the list of customers in the queue.

+Pay: Clicking this button marks the selected customer as paid and removes them from the queue.